We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

-The workers’ compensation system was actually born out of a New York state tragedy: the worst factory fire in New York City’s history, at the Triangle Shirtwaist Factory in 1911.
+The U.S. workers’ compensation system was actually born out of a New York state tragedy: the worst factory fire in New York City’s history, at the Triangle Shirtwaist Factory in 1911.
 Today, the state upholds strict requirements for employers.

 All New York businesses with employees (full- or part-time) must carry workers’ compensation insurance.
 As of 2007, any out-of-state businesses with employees working in New York state must also have a fully compliant workers' compensation insurance policy.

 New York employers are required to provide workers' compensation insurance for:

 Sole proprietors, partners and one- and two-person corporations do not have to carry coverage, but may include themselves on a policy.

 A worker under direct control of the employer may be considered an employee, regardless of their tax status.

-New York has a private market.
-You can purchase a workers' compensation policy from any private insurance carrier or agency that is licensed to write in that state.
-Get started on a policy with WorkCompOne >>
+The state has a private market for workers' compensation insurance.
+Employers can purchase a workers' compensation policy from any insurance carrier or agency that is licensed to write in New York.

 New York also has a state fund that competes with the private market.
 You can contact the New York State Insurance Fund if you are unable to secure coverage from a private insurance carrier.
 State funds accept higher-risk businesses, and their rates are often higher.
 Large employers might consider self-insurance options.